kvanever/angular-meal-tracker/README.md

 * I want options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
 * I want to click a food to edit its name, details or calories (in case I decide to pretend my fries were 100 calories instead of 365).

+The app includes three dummy entries as examples of sample data and to demonstrate the calorie pipe filter.

 ## Setup/Installation Requirements